MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Add-Computer.md

 ## PARAMETERS

 ### -ComputerName

 Specifies the computers to add to a domain or workgroup.
 The default is the local computer.

 Type the NetBIOS name, an Internet Protocol (IP) address, or a fully qualified domain name of each of the  remote computers.
 To specify the local computer, type the computer name, a dot (.), or "localhost".

 This parameter does not rely on Windows PowerShell remoting.
-You can use the *ComputerName* parameter of **Add-Computer** even if your computer is not configured to run remote commands.
+You can use the **ComputerName** parameter of `Add-Computer` even if your computer is not configured to run remote commands.

-This parameter was introduced in Windows PowerShell 3.0.
+This parameter is introduced in Windows PowerShell 3.0.

 ```yaml
 Type: String[]